Japanese Fall Festival

 Yukata Try-On

 Choose from a variety of cotton kimonos to try on with assistance.
 Led by Mika Logan of Kizuna Japan America Friendship Club.
-Limited availability.

 Workshops